CodeConfidant/filewrap/README.txt

 filecount(filepath):                    Count and return the number of files within a directory.

 dircount(filepath):                     Count and return the number of directories within a directory.

+size(*filepaths):                       Get the total combined size in bytes of the file paths & directories within the *filepaths argument.